skellat/summer-presenting/Working Set/Streaming.markdown

-# Streaming and You
+# Streaming Television and You

 + Introduction
   + Who is your presenter?
   + What are we talking about?
-+ What is Open Source Software?
++ What is Streaming?
-  + Free as in Freedom, not Beer
-  + Things made by a community
++ What Do You Need To Utilize It?
-  + Generally available at no cost to you
+  + Connection to the Internet
-  + You can sometimes purchase support contracts
-+ Prominent things available
-  + Linux distributions
-    + Ubuntu/Xubuntu
-    + openSUSE
-    + Debian
-    + Alpine Linux
-  + Software
-    + LibreOffice
-    + VLC
-    + Krita
-    + Blender
+  + Television
-    + GIMP
+  + Set-top device
 + How to Get Started With This
++ Look at various services currently available
++ Current issues in streaming
 + Other Matters Arising
 + Conclusion